On Gauge Theories and Covariant Derivatives in Metric Spaces: III. Affine Connections in Quantum Gravity

 \be {{\hat{\nabla}'}_{\mu}}{\hat{A}_{\nu}} = [{{\partial}_{\mu}} - {{\hat{\Gamma}}^{\alpha}_{~\mu \nu}}(\partial{\hat{g}}, \hat{g})]{\hat{A}_{\alpha}} \\ \nonumber = [{{\partial}_{\mu}} - {{\hat{\Gamma}}^{\alpha}_{~\mu \nu}}(\hat{\pi}, \hat{h})]{\hat{A}_{\alpha}} \ee

 {Here, ${\hat{\Gamma}^{\alpha}_{~\mu \nu}}$ are operator version of the Levi-Civita connections.
 We adopt the following operator ordering in connection coefficients.
 Whenever there appears a product between partial derivatives of metric and metric itself, the partial derivative is kept as the first term and metric is kept as the second term.
-The ordering of the operators $(\hat{h},\hat{\pi})$ in ${\hat{\Gamma}^{\alpha}_{~\mu \nu}}$ is given to be the same as that written in the above equation, \textit{i.e}, $\hat{h}$ is kept as the successor of $\hat{\pi}$.
-We now consider the operator: ${q^{\mu}}{{\hat{\nabla}'}_{\mu}}{q^{\nu}}$, where $q^{\mu}$ is a vector field acting as $q^{\mu}{\hat{I}}$ on the Hilbert space.
+The ordering of the operators $(\hat{h},\hat{\pi})$ in ${\hat{\Gamma}^{\alpha}_{~\mu \nu}}$ is given to be the same as that written in the above equation, \textit{i.e}, $\hat{h}$ is kept as the successor of $\hat{\pi}$.}

+We next consider the operator: ${q^{\mu}}{{\hat{\nabla}'}_{\mu}}{q^{\nu}}$, where $q^{\mu}$ is a vector field acting as $q^{\mu}{\hat{I}}$ on the Hilbert space.
 This operator contains canonical conjugate pairs of variables when we choose affine connections to be given by the Levi-Civita connections.
-In this case, we will have the following expression:}
+In this case, we will have the following expression:

 \be [{q^{\mu}}{{\hat{\nabla}'}_{\mu}}{q^{\nu}}]\left|\Psi\right\rangle \neq 0 \ee